-The FCI instrument requires little maintenance.
+The FCI thermal mass flow meter requires little maintenance.
 There are no moving parts subject to wear in the instrument.
 The sensor assembly exposed to the process media is composed of 316 SS and Hastelloy C.

 Without detailed knowledge of the application surroundings and process media, FCI cannot make specific recommendations for periodic inspection, cleaning or testing procedures.
 However, some general maintenance is offered below.
 Use operating experience to establish frequency of maintenance.